ddominguez2293/DOC_WSC/README.md

 There is also a function that can randomly create a smaller dataset based on the magnitude but this has to be further explored.
 The last bit of code pre-splits the training dataset selecting 80% of the data in both magnitudes for better training and testing as random sorting could include less or more valus in either phases leading to artifical low or high error rates, which the errors tend to be mostly drived by underpredictions in the high outlier data

-XGrid.py
+3 XGrid.py
-is set of code that can test many permutations of XGBoost models so that one doesn't have to test them individually.
+This is the first standa alone code this is a set of code that can test many permutations of XGBoost models so that one doesn't have to test them individually.
 It is good for getting a good idea of which parmaters to use but it should not be used solely for the last set of testing parameters as hyper-tuning is more delicate and encompasses more that what can be derived from these methods.

 XGBoost.py